McStasMcXtrace/Schools/2023/SOLEIL_May_2023/Day3_Thursday_May_11th/9_Practical_Virtual_Exp_tomo/README.md

 In reality, or when using the Fluorescence sample, the fluorescence, Rayleigh and Compton scattering sum-up on the transmission tomogram, and contribute as a 'background'.

+For this, the sample should be, e.g. `Fluorescence(xwidth=20e-3, yheight=10e-3, zdepth=1e-3,  material=sample_material, geometry=sample_geometry)`.
+A fluorescence detector should be located out of the transmitted beam.

 ### Sample rotation: simulate a sinogram

 :runner: Now, do a rotation of the sample around the vertical axis with `sample_theta=0,180` in 10 steps.
 Use 1e5 photon events, and MPI.
 Plot the results.